BANG ON A CAN

 SALARY RANGE, HOURS & LOCATION

-The salary range for this position will be $65,000-80,000, commensurate with experience.
-Position is full-time (35 hours per week) with some evenings and weekends, an expectation to attend New York City area performances and fundraising events and flexibility in scheduling hours.
+The salary range for this position will be $85,000-100,000, commensurate with experience.
+Position is full-time with flexibility in scheduling hours, an expectation to attend New York City area performances and fundraising events.
 A Benefits package will be provided.
 The position will be based out of Bang on a Can Office at 80 Hanson Place, Brooklyn, NY 11217.
 Much of the work can be done remotely, though at least some regular in-person office attendance will be expected.

 Bang on a Can is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 Bang on a Can is committed to equity, diversity, and inclusion in all facets of the organization and welcomes recommendations, nominations, and applications from all qualified candidates